Skip to main content

 a rider on a wheeled mobility device exits an accessible elevator at Park Street

 The MBTA manages more than 180 elevators system-wide.
-Many riders depend on them for a variety of reasons: people who use a mobility device, families with strollers, people who are transit dependent for groceries, tourists with luggage, or people who aren’t able to take the stairs.
+Many riders depend on them for a variety of reasons: people who use a mobility device, families with strollers, people who depend on transit for groceries, tourists with luggage, or people who aren’t able to take the stairs.
 Elevators make our transportation system more accessible to everyone.

 Unfortunately, people sometimes use those elevators as restrooms.
 This is a huge problem for riders, and for the MBTA teams who clean and maintain the elevators.
 Human waste is not only unsanitary, it’s also corrosive.